Warrior's Society logo

 8. Trabuco Canyon Trail to Trabuco Creek Trail and Trabuco Creek Road – downhill, technical, steep, single track with stream crossings.

-The ride will begin from the Blackstar Canyon gate at 5:30 AM.
+The ride will begin from the end of Blackstar Canyon Road.
 You will ride up Blackstar Canyon Road to the Main Divide Road, across the Main Divide Road to and down the Silverado Trail (Motorway) to Aid Station #1 at Maple Springs.
 At this point you will follow Maple Springs Road to the Main Divide and Modjeska Peak and Santiago Peak and then down to the Holy Jim Trail.
 You will then ride down the Holy Jim Trail to Aid Station #2 at the parking area at the base of Holy Jim Canyon.
 You will then continue up Trabuco Road to the Trabuco Trail and the West Horse Thief Junction.
 You will hike up the West Horse Thief Trail to the Main Divide Road.
 From this point you will ride across the Main Divide Road to the Trabuco Trail and down the Trabuco Trail to the Trabuco Creek Trail and Road.
 You will follow Trabuco Creek Road to the finish line at the intersection of Trabuco Creek Road and Trabuco Canyon Road.
 NOTE: You must make sure the Aid Stations record your number before continuing on.
 Finishing times will be posted after the event and will be mailed to you at a later date.

 Remember the fire roads and trails are still open to vehicles and hikers during the event, also expect the fire roads and single track trails to be rutted and in bad condition if we have a rainy winter.
 There may also be snow on the course.
 If you are unfamiliar with the area please use extreme caution).
 For a more detailed description of the trails, refer to Randy Vogels book, "Mountain Biking in Orange County California."